The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Acknowledgements

 \section{Acknowledgements}

 The author acknowledges financial support from the Netherlands Organization for Scientific Research (NWO) through Start-Up Grant 740.018.013.
 I am grateful to Frank Smallenburg for making his code available for use~\cite{smallenburg2022efficient}, which proved instrumental in the realization of this project, as well as for useful discussions on the analysis.
-I further acknowledge Edan Lerner for a critical reading of a draft version of the manuscript, which helped me substantially refine my perspective, and Celia Lozano for providing the raw self-intermediate scattering data~\cite{lozano2019active}.
-Lastly, I would like to thank Luca Giomi, Clemens Bechinger, Roel Dullens, and Alptug Ulug{\"o}l for providing useful input on my work.
+I further acknowledge Clemens Bechinger and Celia Lozano for providing data~\cite{lozano2019active}, as well as useful discussion.
+Lastly, I would like to thank Karen Daniels, Luca Giomi, Wilson Poon, Roel Dullens, Alptug Ulug{\"o}l, and Edan Lerner for providing useful input on my work and/or pointing out worthwhile references.

-An open-data package containing the means to reproduce the figures and overall results of the simulations is available at: [url to be inserted].
+An open-data package containing the means to reproduce the figures and overall results of the simulations is available at: [\redc{url to be inserted}].

 \onecolumngrid